elmuerte/twinsenbot/README.md

 # TwinsenBot

 Twitter/Mastodon bot posting lines from the LBA games.
-The quotes are retrieved from the Magicball Network: http://www.magicball.net/gamequotes

 The bot in action:
 - https://twitter.com/twinsen_txt